airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 Reading and Writing Simple Records
 ==================================

-As mentioned in [???](#filesch), many applications deal with data that is *persistentpersistent* - meaning that the data lives longer than the program by being stored on disk in files.
+As mentioned in [Chapter 5.
+Dealing with Files](#chapter-5-dealing-with-files), many applications deal with data that is *persistentpersistent* - meaning that the data lives longer than the program by being stored on disk in files.
 You can shut down the program and open it back up, and you are back where you started.
 Now, there are two basic kinds of persistent data - structured and unstructured.
 Unstructured dataunstructured data is like what we dealt with in the `toupper` program.
 It just dealt with text files that were entered by a person.
 The contents of the files weren't usable by a program because a program can't interpret what the user is trying to say in random text.

 Structured datastructured data, on the other hand, is what computers excel at handling.
 Structured data is data that is divided up into